bigprof-software/quran-api/README.md

 # Quran Finder API

-Quran Finder API is a simple API to get the verses of the Quran.
+**Quran Finder API** is a streamlined and efficient API designed to provide verses from the Quran quickly and easily.

+## Key Advantages

+### Speed and Performance

-The major advantage of this API is speed.
-It is designed to be fast and lightweight, so it can be used in any application without any performance issues.
-This is done by avoiding any processing or database queries, and instead serving the verses directly from static files.
+The primary benefit of this API is its speed.
+It is engineered to be fast and lightweight, ensuring seamless integration into any application without performance concerns.
+This efficiency is achieved by serving verses directly from static files, eliminating the need for processing or database queries.

-This also makes the API very simple and easy to use.
-It only has a few endpoints, and the responses are plain text, which can be easily parsed and displayed in any application.
+### Simplicity and Ease of Use

+The API's simplicity is another significant advantage.
+With only a few endpoints and plain text responses, it is easy to parse and display the data in any application.
+This straightforward design makes it accessible for developers of all skill levels.

+### Easy Deployment

+Due to the absence of processing and database queries, the Quran Finder API can be deployed effortlessly on any server, including shared hosting environments.
+The reliance on static files ensures that the server can handle a high volume of requests without compromising performance.

+### Security

+Since the Quran Finder API does not involve any scripts or database queries, and serves data directly from static files, it is inherently secure.
+This design minimizes potential security vulnerabilities, making it as secure as serving static files from a server.

+By leveraging these advantages, the Quran Finder API provides a reliable, efficient, and secure way to access Quran verses for any application.

 ## Get a verse by Surah and Ayah